Skip to content

 Scope creep examples

 Scope creep can appear regardless of the industry or sector.
-Check out these examples to gain a better understanding of what it is and how you can avoid it.
+Check out these examples to better understand it and how to avoid it.

 1. A client has asked a business to create a promotional video for their business.